 For those who are looking to dive a bit deeper and get a better understanding of the wine in your glass, Tuttle advocates for stemmed glasses.
 "Glassware is highly sensitive to body heat and even holding a stemless glass for five minutes can increase the temperature of your wines to a not-so-optimal level.
 Also, you'll notice fingerprints start to be left behind and will make analyzing the beautiful color of your wine difficult," he explains.
 Having a set of stemless for more precarious situations and one set of stemmed for those special bottles (or date nights sans kids) could be a good strategy.

 The Two Types of Glasses You Should Own

-With all of the above points considered, at the end of the day your lifestyle, personal preferences, and how much you want to spend will really dictate how deep you want to go in extending your wine glass collection.
+With all of the above points considered, your lifestyle, personal preferences, and how much you want to spend will really dictate how deep you want to go in extending your wine glass collection.

 For those looking to do a basic upgrade, Tuttle offers the following simple tips: "For drinkers looking to upgrade their glassware, I recommend having one set of 'universal' or all-purpose glasses for everyday drinking and one set of Burgundy glasses.
 You can cover a broad spectrum of wines with your universal, from Champagne to cabernet, and your Burgundy glasses will be there for your more delicate wines."

 And if there is another specific varietal that you commonly enjoy at home, like a riesling or syrah, Riedel recommends splurging for a varietal-specific glass to make your nightly ritual just a little bit more special.